 Pain during ovulation is experienced as a result of women menstruating.
 During their menstrual period, women experience abdominal cramping, which leads to pain around the womb, the uterus, and the ovaries.

 Each month during a menstrual period, the uterine muscles contract, thereby enabling the uterus to shed its lining, which is what causes menstrual cramps.
+These can occur a day or two before a period, and then throughout menstruation.

 When the cells of the uterine lining break down at the beginning of a menstrual cycle, prostaglandins are released.
 These are lipids that constrict the blood vessels in the uterus or make them smaller, which also causes the outer muscular layer to constrict.
 This constriction process is what causes cramping.